w3c/rdf-star-wg/docs/seeking-consensus-2024-01.md

   ```
   IR, IP, IS, IL, IEXT as before
   ```
-- add map for triple terms:
+- add set for triple terms:
   ```
   IR, IP, IS, IL, IEXT as before